-- Prepare the pudding just like it says on the pudding on the pudding bag, but note that you will need to use around 500g of milk, so depending on the bag, you may have to use less or more.
+- Prepare the pudding just like it says on the pudding on the pudding bag, plus add the sugar to the milk along with the powder.

-- Add the whipping cream and the chocolate in a medium bowl and microwave them for around 20 seconds, then take it out and mix with a spoon to get it everything incorporated.
+- Add the whipping cream and the chocolate in a medium bowl and microwave them for around 20 seconds, then take it out and mix with a spoon or whisk until smooth and creamy.
+Set aside

-- Add the ground biscuits in a ziplock bag and crumb them using a rolling pin, also, in a separate bowl whip some whipping cream to add on top of the parfaits.
+- Add the biscuits to a ziplock bag and crumb them using a rolling pin.
+In a separate bowl, whip the rest of the heavy cream to add on top of the parfaits.

-- Also, cut the banana on coins and squeeze some lemon juice on top, so the banana doesn't brown.
+- Cut the banana into coins and squeeze the lemon juice over the top, so the banana doesn't brown.

-- First, add the pudding, then a layer of banana, and then a layer of ground biscuits.
+- In the cups, first add the pudding, then a layer of banana, and then a layer of ground biscuits.

-- Top the biscuits with the chocolate ganache (adding an equal amount in each cup.
+- Top the biscuits with the chocolate ganache.
 Continue with another layer of vanilla pudding.
 Again add a layer of banana and then a layer of ground biscuits.

 - And finally, on top, add the whipping cream and the leftovers of the ground biscuits for decoration.